angeldollface/sharkey.ts/README.markdown

 - Improved the way test variables are handled.
 - Renamed the `src/checker.ts` module to `src/checkers.ts`.

+### Version 0.3.0

+- Added the `onlineUsersCount` function.
+- Changed the `fetchJSON` function to be able to accept empty payloads to cover the `onlineUsersCount` function.

 ## NOTE :scroll:

 - *Sharkey.ts :shark: :sauropod:* by Alexander Abraham :black_heart: a.k.a. *"Angel Dollface" :dolls: :ribbon:*